 Lecithin is a food supplement that seems to help prevent blocked ducts.
 It may do this by decreasing the viscosity (stickiness) of the milk by increasing the percentage of polyunsaturated fatty acids in the milk.
 It is safe to take, relatively inexpensive, and seems to work in at least some breastfeeding parents.
 The dose is 1200 mg four times a day.

 Sometimes, but not always by any means, a blocked duct is associated with a bleb or blister on the end of the nipple.
 A flat patch of white on the nipple is not a bleb or blister.
-If there is no painful lump in the breast, it is confusing to call a bleb or blister on the nipple a blocked duct.
+If there is no tender lump in the breast, it is confusing to call a bleb or blister on the nipple a blocked duct.
 A bleb or blister is, usually, painful and is one cause of nipple pain that comes on later than the first few days.
-Some get blisters in the first few days due to a poor latch.
+Some mothers get blisters in the first few days due to a poor latch.

 A blister is often present without having a blocked duct.

-If the blister is quite painful (it usually is), it is helpful to open it, as this should give you some relief from the pain.
+If the blister is quite painful (it often is), it is helpful to open it, as this should give you some relief from the pain.
 You can open it yourself, but do this one time only.
 However, if you need to repeat the process, or if you cannot bring yourself to do it yourself, it is best to go to see your doctor or come to our clinic.

 Once you have punctured the bleb or blister, start applying the “all purpose nipple ointment” after each feed for a week or so.
 The reason for this is to prevent infection and also to decrease the risk of the bleb or blister returning.
 See the information sheet “All Purpose Nipple Ointment”.
-You need a prescription for the ointment
+You need a prescription for the ointment.

 Mastitis is due to an infection (almost always due to bacteria rather than other types of germs) that usually occurs in breastfeeding parents.
 However it can occur in any woman, even if she is not breastfeeding and can even occur in newborn babies of either sex.
 Bacteria may enter the breast through a crack or sore in the nipple but those without sore nipples also get mastitis and most who have cracks or sores do not.

-Mastitis is different from a blocked duct because a blocked duct is not thought to be an infection and thus does not need to be treated with antibiotics.
-With a blocked duct, there is a painful, swollen, firm mass in the breast.
-The skin overlying the blocked duct is often red, but less intensely red than the redness of mastitis.
-Unlike mastitis, a blocked duct is not usually associated with fever, though it can be.
-Mastitis is usually more painful than a blocked duct, but both can be quite painful.
-Thus seeing the difference between a “mild” mastitis and a “severe” blocked duct may not be easy – in fact, there may be no difference.
-It is also possible that a blocked duct goes on to become mastitis, so things become even more complicated.
-However, without a lump in the breast, there is no mastitis or blocked duct for that matter.
 In France, physicians recognize something they call lymphangite when the breastfeeding parent has a painful, hot redness of the skin of the breast, associated with fever, but there is no painful lump in the breast.
 Apparently, most do not believe this lymphangite requires treatment with antibiotics.
-I have seen a few cases that fit this description and yes, in fact, the problem goes away without the breastfeeding parent taking antibiotics.
+We have seen a few cases that fit this description and yes, in fact, the problem goes away without the breastfeeding parent taking antibiotics.
 But then, often a full-blown mastitis also goes away without antibiotics.

 If you start getting symptoms of mastitis (painful lump in the breast, redness and pain of the breast, fever), follow the recommendations for blocked ducts (above).